OtakuVivek/simple-dbms-project/README.md

 Once done execute command "node app.js"

-Now you can use below URLs to CRAETE, GET, UPDATE or DELETE customers
+Now you can use below URLs to CREATE, GET, UPDATE or DELETE customers

 GET customers:   http://localhost:3000/customers